 A relational table that contains change data for a single source table.
-Change Data Capture publishers refer to a publication as a change table.
+A Change Data Capture publisher refers to a publication as a change table.

 publication ID

 A publication ID is a unique numeric value that Change Data Capture assigns to each change table defined by a publisher.